-The sharp smell of blood eventually roused Jonathan from his sleep, his hands over his eyes in an attempt to calm the pounding of his head.
+It was the sharp smell of blood that eventually roused David from his sleep, his hands over his eyes in an attempt to calm the pounding behind them.
 Straightening up in bed, he noted the sweat dripping from his body and the dampness of the shirt plastered to his chest.
 Aside from the smell, he was struck by how quiet the room was.
-As he stumbled over to the light switch, an odd heaviness wearing down his frame, he realized upon flicking the switch that the bulb was broken.
+As he stumbled over to the light switch, an odd heaviness wearing him down, he realized upon flicking the switch that the bulb was broken.

-“Damn,” he muttered, still trying to gain control of himself and figure out why his entire body seemed to be screaming in discomfort.
+“Damn,” he muttered, still trying to gain his bearings and figure out why his entire body seemed to be screaming in discomfort.
 As his eyes adjusted to the near-darkness, he finally took in the state of his room.

 “Jesus.”
 It was a mess.
 Aside from the blood residue that spattered the walls, the mirror was cracked, and the shards of glass scattered on the ground caught the muted light that peeked out from behind the drawn curtains.
 The wooden table that held few of his possessions had been overturned.
-Pages from his Bible had been judiciously ripped out, and now lay near the bed, beside a cracked photo frame containing a picture of his family.
+Pages from his journal had been judiciously ripped out, and now lay near the bed, beside a cracked photo frame containing a picture of his family.
 A slow anger began to build as he stared at the mess.
 He thought of all the time his sister Temi had taken to help set up his room.
-Despite the infrequent nature of her visits, she had put ample effort into her attempts at making the room feel less foreign.
-Running his hands over his head, Jonathan noticed the state of his fists, and his breath caught.
-His knuckles appeared angry and swollen, tapering off to fingernails that seemed to be cracked.
+Despite the infrequent nature of her visits, she had put ample effort into her attempts at making the room feel less sterile.
+Running his hands over his head, he noticed the state of his fists, and his breath caught.
+His knuckles appeared angry and swollen, tapering off to fingernails that were splintered.

-Walking over to the curtains, he tried frantically to piece together the events of the previous night but came up blank.
+Walking over to the curtains, he frantically attempted to piece together the events of the previous night but came up blank.
 Suddenly flinging back the curtains, he stood there and took in the extent of the damage.
-As he surveyed the room, he began to pace, his head in hands and his mind spinning on a continuous loop of one word: “James.”
+As he surveyed the room, he began to pace, his head in hands and his mind spinning on a continuous loop of one word: “Tony.
+Tony.
+Tony.”

 No sooner than he had sat back down on his bed, there was a brisk knock at the door.
 His head sprang up, and before he could form a sentence, a nurse had entered the room.
 He recognized her.
 She was one of the new nurses who had arrived earlier in the month.
-Jonathan remembered that he had taken a liking to her because her cornrows reminded him of his younger sister, Folake.
+David remembered that he had taken a liking to her because her small, oval face reminded him of his younger sister, Sade.

 “I-I think I should go call a doctor,” she stammered, quickly exiting the room and letting the door swing shut behind her.

-Jonathan lay on the bed and stared at the ceiling, listening to the repetition of the ticking clock on the wall beside him.
+David lay on the bed and stared at the ceiling, listening to the repetition of the ticking clock on the wall beside him.
 About ten minutes later, the nurse returned.
-“Doctor Williams will see you now, please follow me,” she instructed.
-Wordlessly, Jonathan rose off the bed and followed her out the door.
+“Doctor Benjamin will see you now, please follow me,” she instructed.
+Wordlessly, David rose off the bed and followed her out the door.

-Regardless of the circumstances, Jonathan was glad to be able to walk around at night.
+Regardless of the circumstances, he was glad to be able to walk around at night.
 Usually, if you were up for anything other than a glass of water or a visit to the bathroom, you needed a night pass.
-A lot of patients tended to roam at night, especially the insomniacs, and so nurses were typically assigned to supervise them.
-As he was thinking this, he glimpsed a small, light-haired figure coming towards him and realized it was his friend, Ada.
+A lot of the others tended to roam at night, especially the insomniacs, and so nurses were typically assigned to supervise them.
+As he was thinking this, he glimpsed a small, light-haired figure coming towards him and realized it was his friend, Anna.

-“Uncle John, You’ve come to visit me!”
+“David, You’ve come to visit me!”
 She exclaimed, a brilliant smile beaming across her face.
-Her excitement was contagious, and Jonathan couldn’t help but return the smile.
-Though Ada was only thirteen, she had been at the institution for almost six years.
-She was a petite albino girl rescued from an abusive mother, and so had spent most of her life in the facility.
+Her excitement was contagious, and David couldn’t help but return the smile.
+Though Anna was only thirteen, she had been here as long as he could remember.
+She was a petite albino girl rescued from an abusive mother.
 She was diagnosed with various disorders and had a tendency to stay awake for days on end.
-She has once confided in him that she was afraid to sleep because in her nightmares she often saw the face of the devil.
+She has once confided in him that she was afraid to sleep because the demons in her nightmares looked like people, which made being awake all the more difficult.

-“Hello sweetheart,” he replied, gently placing a hand on her head, “unfortunately I can’t stay long, I have a meeting with a doctor, but I will be back to visit,” he assured her.
+“Hello sweetheart,” he replied, gently placing a hand on her head, “unfortunately I can’t stay long, I have a meeting with a doctor, but I’ll be back to visit,” he assured her.
 She shrugged a reply, “It’s okay, Mary and I are going to play cards.
-She said she’d teach me to play a game called ‘Snap’!” she said, gesturing towards the nurse, who was surreptitiously glancing at Jonathan, not used to seeing him in the halls at night.
+She said she’d teach me to play a game called ‘Snap’!” she said, gesturing towards the nurse, who was surreptitiously glancing at him, not used to seeing him in the halls at night.

 “Alright darling, I’ll see you later.”
-And with that Ada took off down the hall, forcing her nurse into a near-run in an attempt to keep up.
+And with that Anna took off down the hall, forcing her nurse into a near-run in an attempt to keep up.

-Jonathan continued his journey down the hallway, occasionally slowing to glance into the open doors.
-Looking at some of the patients, he found himself remembering why he hadn’t pushed too hard for a night pass.
+David continued his journey down the hallway, occasionally slowing to glance into the open doors.
+Looking at some of the others, he found himself remembering why he hadn’t pushed too hard for a night pass.
 In one room, a middle-aged woman was crying at the end of her bed.
 In the next was a man mumbling frantically to himself.
-Jonathan quickly turned away, continuing to walk down the hall with his nurse a few steps behind him.
+David quickly turned away, continuing to walk down the hall with his nurse a few steps behind him.

-A few moments later, he found himself seated in front of Doctor Williams.
+A few moments later, he found himself seated in front of Doctor Benjamin.
 The silence stretched out in front of them until broken by a long sigh.

-“It happened again,” Jonathan said, his eyes on the yellow wall behind the doctor.
+“It happened again,” David said, his eyes on the yellow wall behind the doctor.
 He liked the colour.
-It reminded him of the bedroom he’d had as a child.
+It was soothing and reminded him of the bedroom he’d had as a child.

 “I know.”
-Doctor Williams responded, his eyes focused on Jonathan.
+Doctor Benjamin responded, his eyes laser-focused.

 After a pregnant pause, the doctor finally responded.

-“I would like to speak to him,” he said slowly, gauging Jonathan for a reaction.
+“I would like to speak to him,” he said slowly, gauging David for a reaction.

-“I understand that,” Doctor Williams replied, “which is why I would be employing the use of a sedative.
+“I understand that,” Doctor Benjamin replied, “but I have something I would like to try.
+It’s a little risky, which is why I would be employing the use of a sedative.
 It’s completely painless.
 The reason I’m asking is that I believe that if I understand where he’s coming from, I’ll know how to deal with you.”

-After a moment, Jonathan responded, “I have no problem with it, I guess.
-But I have to warn you, doctor, he seems to be incredibly violent.
-You have to be careful,” Jonathan warned, slightly hesitant.
+After a moment, David responded, “I have no problem with it, I guess.
+But I have to warn you, doctor, he’s violent.
+You have to be careful,” he said, slightly hesitant.

 “That’s what the sedative is for.”
-Doctor Williams replied, a grin on his face.
+Doctor Benjamin replied, a grin on his face.

-Thirty minutes later, Jonathan was laid on the plush leather couch, lying still as the doctor injected his arm.
+Thirty minutes later, David was laid on the plush leather couch, lying still as the doctor injected his arm.
 A couple of moments went by, and he began to feel light-headed.

-“It should be okay to start now,” the doctor began, “so, Jonathan, how does it feel to know that you’ve disappointed your family?”
+“It should be okay to start now,” the doctor began, “so, David, how does it feel to know that you’ve disappointed your family?”

-“I mean, isn’t that why your sister stopped visiting?” the doctor continued, “must be difficult, having a brother in a mental institution.”
+“I mean, isn’t that why your sister stopped visiting?” the doctor continued, “must be difficult, heartbreaking, having your big brother in a mental institution.”

-As he struggled to contain his emotions, a voice spoke, the doctor.
-“I mean, aren’t you tired of being a failure?”
+As he struggled to contain his emotions, a voice spoke again, “Aren’t you tired of failure?”

-And with that, his control broke.
-His rage called out to him, and he dove into its embrace, swimming further down, and down until there was nothing but blackness.
+It snapped.
+His rage called out to him, and he dove into it, swimming further down, and down until there was nothing but blackness.

-Doctor Williams watched the face of his patient, worried that his plan would not work, or that he had pushed it too far.
-Would his methods end up being detrimental to Jonathan’s recovery, rather than an aid?
+Doctor Benjamin watched the face of his patient, worried that his plan wouldn’t work, or that he had pushed it too far.
+Would his methods end up being detrimental to David’s recovery, rather than an aid?

 Minutes passed five, ten, then twenty.
 Was there a problem?
 Had the sedative gone wrong?